s-yadav/react-number-format/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe the issue/change

+## Describe specs for failing cases if this is an issue (If application)

 ## Describe the changes proposed/implemented in this PR

 ## Link Github issue if this PR solved an existing issue